Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 This is the online version of Formatting Information, a book about how to use the LATEX document preparation system.
 LATEX takes over where wordprocessors and desktop publishing systems leave off, making it possible to automate your formatting consistently, accurately, and reusably, without the tedious and repetitive manual formatting required by other systems.

 This book has helped thousands of users get started.
-It’s now at version 7.83 (2020) but this is an interim release: everything has been tested but some details remain to be rewritten — this has now to wait until the next release of TEX Live (2016) towards the end of the year.
-The only things you need are a computer and a copy of LATEX (free or commercial)...and a document that you want to typeset.
-LATEX works on almost any computer, and you can download it from the TUG web site, install it from the TUG DVD, or buy one of the excellent commercial versions.
+It’s now in its eighth edition (2024), but this is also a production release: everything has been tested but some details had to be rewritten and this was delayed by the COVID-19 pandemic until the release of of TEX Live (2023).
+The only things you need are a computer and a copy of LATEX...and a document that you want to typeset.
+LATEX works on almost any computer, and you can download it from the TUG web site or use one of the online in-browser versions like Overleaf.

 In the web and eBook editions, this page doubles as the index, but in the print (PDF) edition, the index is at the end.
 If you haven’t done any typesetting before, I recommend that you start at the beginning.
 If you’re itching to get started, and you feel you know enough about computers and text-editing already, you can try the Quick Start instead.